 Additionally, in order to graduate, all graduate students must complete an online graduation application via My Akron by the due dates listed below to be considered for graduation or a certificate.
 The purpose of the application is to notify the Registrar of the student’s intent to graduate.
 A student cannot graduate without having completed this form.
 The graduation application only needs to be completed one time.
 Should the student need to postpone and/or reinstate a graduation, he/she simply must notify the Graduate School.
 Students must be fully admitted and in good standing to apply for graduation.

 Thesis & Dissertation Information

 Students required to complete a thesis or dissertation must meet the Graduate School’s formatting guidelines and deadlines.
 One final copy of the thesis or dissertation must be submitted electronically to OhioLINK by the final deadline.
 The following web links show the deadlines and formatting guidelines.
 There will be NO extensions to the deadline.

 The following is a step-by-step guide to submitting your thesis or dissertation.

-- The deadline for final submission for fall 2016 graduates is November 14, 2016.
-This means you will need to create a schedule for yourself that will allow you to defend your work during the last two weeks of October to allow yourself time to make any revisions required by your committee.
+- You are encouraged to create a schedule for yourself that will allow you to defend your work during two to three weeks prior to the submission deadline to allow yourself time to make any revisions required by your committee.

 - Once you are ready to submit your document to OhioLink, you will need to convert the document to PDF and submit it electronically.
 Follow the procedures outlined below.